 5. Read the AES data from user memory space (at the return, data buffer address is specified in 1).
-Figure 4 shows the AES system service data flow diagram in the IGLOO2 device.
+The following figure shows the AES system service data flow diagram in the IGLOO2 device.

-Figure 4 • AES Service Flow Diagram in IGLOO2
+Figure 4 • AES Service Flow Diagram for IGLOO2 Devices

 The steps for using the AES service in 256-bit key mode are similar to SmartFusion2.
-Figure 5 shows the system service data flow diagram while initiating the AES service from the Cortex-M3 processor.
+The following figure shows the system service data flow diagram while initiating the AES service from the Cortex-M3 processor.

-Figure 5 • AES Service Flow Diagram in SmartFusion2
+Figure 5 • AES Service Flow Diagram for SmartFusion2 Devices